How to Look Up an LLC in Idaho? (Step by Step Guide)

 • Utilize commercial online platforms specializing in business entity searches, such as Whois.
 These services often provide more user-friendly interfaces and additional information.

 • Explore Better Business Bureau, as the organization accredits most established businesses.
-The BBB contains profiles of companies registered with it [1].
-According to the BBB, over 400,000 businesses in North America are currently accredited, demonstrating the organization's extensive reach and the trust placed in it by the business community.
+The BBB contains profiles of companies registered with it [2].
+The BBB maintains profiles on businesses across the U.S. and Canada, including many that are not formally accredited — making it a useful secondary lookup tool.

 • Consult legal or business service providers that offer entity search services.
 These professionals may have access to comprehensive databases and can assist in obtaining the necessary information.